timwijnen/iot-workshop-innovatos/NodeJsToIotHub.md

 This is the secret needed from the Azure IoT Hub.

-## Monitoring tool
+### IoT Hub Explorer

 ![alt tag](img/NodeJsToIotHub/Picture05-NodeJs-overview.png)

 We can check the arrival of messages in the Azure IoT Hub.
-This can be done using a npm package named IoT Hub Explorer.
+This can be done using a Command-Line tool named IoT Hub Explorer (node package).

-### Monitoring using Command-line
+### Install & run

 We can check the arrival of the messages in the Azure IoT Hub using the IoT Hub Explorer.
 This tool is Command-Line based, please check the installation requirements.